chenchen923/gitskills/README.md

 # gitskills
-Creating a ne branch is quick
+Creating a new branch is quick by dev